 Meditation and Insight

-It is liberating to realize that you do not have to do anything now even though you have the urge to do something in your meditation.
+It is liberating to realize that you do not have to do anything in your meditation even though you have urges.

 Meditation and School